flashcraft/crossbardemo/crossbardemo/crossbardemo/web/demo/dashboardcontroller/README.md

 ## Backend

 There is no backend for this demo.
-All messaging is mediated by Tavendo WebMQ, and clients use Publish & Subscribe to send and receive notifications.
+All messaging is mediated by Crossbar.io, and clients use Publish & Subscribe to send and receive notifications.